-I am on ten-day streak of meeting my goal of walking 10,000 steps per day.
+I am on a ten-day streak of meeting my goal of walking 10,000 steps per day.
 Over the past month, I have met my goal more days than not.

 What began as a way to quell anxiety has now turned into a necessary part of my daily routine.
 I take two or three walks per day, the first being early in the morning.